General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 If Grey is unable to perform the agreement due to an event of force majeure, it will have the right to suspend its obligations until the event of force majeure has ended.
 If that period lasts longer than two (2) months, either of the parties will have the right to dissolve the agreement in respect of the products affected by the event of force majeure, without being required to compensate the loss incurred by the other party.
 In that case the Buyer will be required to pay for the products already delivered.

 In these General Conditions, ‘force majeure’ means, among other things, in addition to the definition of that term in the law and in case law, all external causes beyond the label’s control, either foreseen or unforeseen, as a result of which the Designer is unable to fulfil its obligations.

 The Dutch text of these General Conditions will at all times be decisive in the interpretation of these General Conditions.

 Amendments and/or additions to these General Conditions will be valid and applicable only if recorded in writing.
-If the Designer uses additional conditions or any provisions that conflict with these General Conditions, that will not affect the validity and applicability of other provisions of these General Conditions.
+If Grey uses additional conditions or any provisions that conflict with these General Conditions, that will not affect the validity and applicability of other provisions of these General Conditions.

 Join our newsletter and stay very tuned!

 Grey selects the best original lp’s and 45’s music from all over the world for you!